xapian/xapian-docsprint/deprecation/deprecation.rst

 features when writing your applications:

- - If at all possible, test compile your project using a compiler which supports warnings about deprecated features (such as GCC 3.1 or later), and check for such warnings.
-Use the -Werror flag to GCC to ensure that you don't miss any of them.
+ - If at all possible, test compile your project using a compiler which supports warnings about deprecated features (such as GCC), and check for such warnings.
+Pass the -Werror flag to GCC to ensure that you don't miss any of them.

  - Check the NEWS file for each new release for details of any new features which are deprecated in the release.